-- b) Eight further sets of dry-weather tyres will be allocated by the FIA technical delegate to each nominated driver, four of each specification, for use during the remainder of the Event.
-However, one set of each specification must be returned to the tyre supplier before the start of the qualifying practice session and may not be used during the remainder of the Event. - c) Prior to the start of the qualifying practice session intermediate and wet-weather tyres may only be used after the track has been declared wet by the race director, following which intermediate, wet or dry-weather tyres may be used for the remainder of the session. - d) At the start of the race each car which took part in Q3 must be fitted with the tyres with which the driver set his grid time.
+- b) If an additional specification of dry-weather tyre is made available in accordance with Article 25.1(a) two sets of these tyres will be allocated to each driver for use during P1 and P2.
+Any such tyres must be returned to the tyre supplier before the start of P3. - c) From the remaining dry-weather tyres one set of each specification must be returned to the tyre supplier before the start of the qualifying practice session. - d) Prior to the start of the qualifying practice session intermediate and wet-weather tyres may only be used after the track has been declared wet by the race director, following which intermediate, wet or dry-weather tyres may be used for the remainder of the session. - e) At the start of the race each car which took part in Q3 must be fitted with the tyres with which the driver set his grid time.
 This will only be necessary if dry-weather tyres were used to set the grid time and if dry-weather are used at the start of the race.